microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 **Step 3: Use Query Store to do further performance analysis**

 Query Store is a capability in SQL Server to track performance execution of queries.
 Performance data is stored in the user database.
-You can read more about Query Store at https://docs.microsoft.com/en-us/sql/relational-databases/performance/monitoring-performance-by-using-the-query-store?view=sql-server-ver15.
+You can read more about Query Store in the [documentation](https://docs.microsoft.com/en-us/sql/relational-databases/performance/monitoring-performance-by-using-the-query-store?view=sql-server-ver15).

 Query Store is not enabled by default for databases created in SQL Server but is on by default for Azure SQL Database (and Azure SQL Database Managed Instance).
-You can read more about Query Store and Azure SQL Database at https://docs.microsoft.com/en-us/azure/sql-database/sql-database-operate-query-store.
+You can read more about Query Store and Azure SQL Database in the [documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-operate-query-store).

 Query Store comes with a series of system catalog views to view performance data.
 SQL Server Management Studio (SSMS) provides reports using these system views.